-A wahine dies of ovarian cancer every 48 hours in New Zealand.
+Five wahine die from ovarian cancer every week in New Zealand.
 It kills more women than our road toll and melanoma.
 We know to belt up and slip slop and slap but how many people know the best protection from ovarian cancer?

 Getting a quick diagnosis gives wahine their best chance of a good outcome from ovarian cancer.
 There is no screening test (cervical smears only check for cervical cancer) so people need to know when to ask their doctor.

 Currently just one in ten women in New Zealand report knowing any of the ovarian cancer symptoms before their diagnosis.

 - You could talk about the symptoms.

 - Or start a conversation around the stats.
 Stats like – in 1970 the survival of ovarian and prostate cancer was similar but now prostate cancer is more than double and has received significantly more research funding.
 Or that the road toll kills less women than ovarian cancer in NZ but that NZ is currently spending more on road safety than the entire world is spending on research to reduce ovarian cancer deaths (unbelievable but also true).

 - Or if you are (or know a teacher) – empower the next generation to become confident with their body by sharing knowyourbodylessons.org which contain great, evidence based, age-appropriate lesson plans to help children aged 7 to 13 understand their anatomy.